zack-bitcoin/amoveo/docs/design/programmable_state_channels.md

 Still, the blockchain can enforce that the winner of the card game gets their money.

 Contracts inside of programmable state channels are called "off-chain".
-Contracts that store state on-chain are called "on-chain".
+Contracts that store state on the blockchain are called "on-chain".
+When state is "on the blockchain", that means that every full node has to download and store the state, and every light node is able to verify a merkle proof of the state from headers.

 The advantages of off-chain contracts are similar to the advantages of channel payments over on-chain payments: